 In this post, we’ve answered the question: where are the highest paying data analyst jobs?
 We’ve explored how much data analysts can expect to earn in different roles, industries, and as experience increases.
 To recap on the main points covered:

 - In the US, beginner data analysts can expect to earn around $56K, with salaries increasing up to $62K (or more) with experience.

 - Salaries vary greatly depending on role.
 Hardware and networking analysts and consultants typically earn more than, say, market research analysts (a more common role).

 - On average, the US typically pays the highest data analyst salaries, followed by countries including Germany, Australia, the Netherlands, and Canada.

-- The top five highest paying industries for data analysts are: hardware and networking, finance, software and IT services, entertainment, and energy and mining.
+- The top five industries with the highest paying data analyst jobs are: hardware and networking, finance, software and IT services, entertainment, and energy and mining.

 Still undecided about a career in data analytics?
 Why not whet your appetite with our free, 5-day data analytics short course?
 It’s a great way to get a taster for the field.
 And, if you’d like to learn more about forging a career as a data analyst, check out the following: